-Figure 4: Estimated variance function (solid-black) for the mobile phone microfinance data and its 95% confident interval (dashed-black) using the proposed method with q = 0.5.
-The red-dashed line is the variance function of the logistic method.
+Figure 4: Estimated variance functions (solid-black) for the mobile phone microfinance data and its 95% confident interval (dashed-black) by proposed method with q = 0.5.
+The red-dashed line is the variance function of logistic method

 When the covariates outnumber the sample size, we need to estimate the coefficient functions and select the significant covariates simultaneously.
-A natural approach is to perform a regularized regression by adding a penalty term to the objective function.
-However, because the proposed method is kernel based and estimates unknown functions pointwise, it may not be straightforward to combine the proposed method with a penalized regression.
-In this case, using spline approximations may be more feasible.
-This is left to future research.
+A natural approach is to perform regularized regression by adding a penalty term to the objective function.
+However, since the proposed method is kernel based and estimates unknown functions point-wise, it may not be straightforward to combine the proposed method with penalized regression.
+In this case, using spline approximations may be more feasible and we will explore this elsewhere.